 - Head and facial trauma

 A TBI can have serious consequences.
 In 2010, TBIs lead to 50,000 deaths and 280,000 hospital visits.
 Men and those older than 65 are more likely to die from a TBI.
 A TBI can also increase the risk of other medical conditions, such as Alzheimer’s and epilepsy.
 It also contributes to depression, aggression, and personality changes.
 A TBI can also have a lifelong effect on

 There is little that can be done to reverse the initial brain damage.
 However, after an injury, immediate medical attention is needed for stabilization and prevention of further damage.
 When attending to someone with a TBI, the main concerns are making sure enough oxygen is getting to the brain, and maintaining blood flow and blood pressure.
 X-rays or CT scans check the severity of the injury and look for any spinal instability or fractures.

 Following the initial treatment, a person with a TBI might need to see a physical therapist or an occupational therapist, or attend speech therapy, depending on the severity of their TBI.

 After a TBI, the medical needs can be very expense.
 When combined with lost wages and daily pain or hardships, this makes life after a head injury very challenging.
 However, an alliance with an experienced brain injury attorney attorney eases some of the stress.

 Perenich, Caulfield, Avril & Noyes (formerly Perenich & Carroll) was founded in 1955.
 We are exclusively invested in helping personal injury victims— and their loved ones — win compensation and find justice.
 We approach every case with passion, experience, and dedication, and strive to provide the answers you need, when you need them.

-If you are seeking help after a traumatic brain injury, please contact us.
+If you are seeking the help of a brain injury attorney, please contact us.
 We’ll see you through.